NathanEwan02/NathanEwanT1A1/NathanEwan_T1A1.md

 ## **Q11.
 Here’s the problem: “There is a restaurant serving a variety of food.
 The customers want to be able to buy food of their choice.
 All the staff just quit, how can you build an app to replace them?”**<br></br>

 An app to replace a team of restaurant staff would need a class for customers, chefs and waiters.
 The customer class would contain attributes such as, number of orders, order and customer name.
 The methods needed for this would be, change order, add to order, subtract from order and change number of orders.
 The attributes for a waiter class would need, number of orders taken, orders, waiters name, shift time.
 The methods for this class would need, change order, add number of orders, subtract number of orders, and shift start and ending times.
 Finally, a Chef class would require instance variables for, chef name, number of order, orders, amount of time to finish order.
-The methods for the chef class would need methods to change orders, change time taken finish orders, and a method for changing the number of orders.
+The methods for the chef class would need methods to change orders, change time taken finish orders, and a method for changing the number of orders.<br></br>

 ## **Q12.
-Identify and explain the error in the code snippet below that is preventing correct execution of the program**
+Identify and explain the error in the code snippet below that is preventing correct execution of the program**<br></br>

+### **Question:**

 ```
 celcius = gets